DhruvaKumar/CarND-Advanced-Lane-Lines/readme.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 `get_radius_curvature_center_offset()` takes the warped image, left and right lane pixels, scales them to meters, fits a second order polynomial to them, returns the [radius of curvature](http://www.intmath.com/applications-differentiation/8-radius-curvature.php) and offset of the vehicle from the center of the lane.
-It assumes that the camera is mounted in the center of the vehicle.
+It assumes that the camera is positioned at the center of the vehicle.

 Radius of curvature:
 `rad_curv = ((1 + (2*fit_m[0]*y_eval + fit_m[1])**2)**1.5) / np.absolute(2*fit_m[0])`